algorithmsbooks/optimization/README.md

 * p.
 174: last terms in equations 10.16 and 10.17 should have minus sign (thanks to Vladislav Ankudinov)
 * p.
 176: Description of complementary slackness changed to not suggest that zero's are mutually exclusive (thanks to Zdeněk Hurák)
 * p.
 177: Sentence before eq.
 10.36 should have "minimization" not "maximization" (thanks to Kaijun Feng)
 * p.
+177: After stationarity, it should say "The gradient of the objective lies in the span of the gradients of the active constraints:" (thanks to Ilyass Sif)
+* p.
 183: Swap order of lambda and rho updates in Alg 10.2 (thanks to Stuart Rogers)
 * p.
 183: Equation 10.43 and Alg 10.2 should use the opposite sign for its second term (λ⋅h(x)) (thanks to  Vineet Theodore)
 * p.
 183: delete f(x) from Alg.
 10.2 where p is defined (thanks to Kaijun Feng)